Clearfork Appraisals can help you remove your Private Mortgage Insurance

-A 20% down payment is usually accepted when buying a house.
-The lender's liability is generally only the difference between the home value and the amount remaining on the loan, so the 20% adds a nice cushion against the charges of foreclosure, selling the home again, and regular value fluctuations in the event a borrower doesn't pay.
+It's widely known that a 20% down payment is common when buying a house.
+The lender's liability is generally only the remainder between the home value and the amount outstanding on the loan, so the 20% supplies a nice buffer against the costs of foreclosure, reselling the home, and natural value variations in the event a borrower is unable to pay.

-Lenders were accepting down payments down to 10, 5 and even 0 percent during the mortgage boom of the last decade.
-A lender is able to handle the increased risk of the small down payment with Private Mortgage Insurance or PMI.
-PMI protects the lender in the event a borrower doesn't pay on the loan and the value of the house is lower than the loan balance.
+During the recent mortgage boom of the mid 2000s, it was widespread to see lenders taking down payments of 10, 5 or sometimes 0 percent.
+How does a lender handle the additional risk of the small down payment?
+The solution is Private Mortgage Insurance or PMI.
+PMI guards the lender in the event a borrower doesn't pay on the loan and the worth of the home is lower than the balance of the loan.

-Since the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and generally isn't even tax deductible, PMI is costly to a borrower.
-It's advantageous for the lender because they secure the money, and they receive payment if the borrower doesn't pay, opposite from a piggyback loan where the lender takes in all the deficits.
+Since the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and frequently isn't even tax deductible, PMI can be costly to a borrower.
+It's beneficial for the lender because they obtain the money, and they get the money if the borrower doesn't pay, different from a piggyback loan where the lender absorbs all the damages.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can a buyer refrain from bearing the cost of PMI?
+How can a homebuyer prevent bearing the cost of PMI?

-With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
-The law promises that, at the request of the homeowner, the PMI must be dropped when the principal amount equals only 80 percent.
-So, wise home owners can get off the hook a little early.
+The Homeowners Protection Act of 1998 forces the lenders on most loans to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
+The law states that, upon request of the homeowner, the PMI must be released when the principal amount reaches just 80 percent.
+So, wise homeowners can get off the hook ahead of time.

-Because it can take countless years to reach the point where the principal is just 20% of the initial amount borrowed, it's essential to know how your home has appreciated in value.
-After all, any appreciation you've gained over the years counts towards dismissing PMI.
-So why pay it after your loan balance has fallen below the 80% mark?
-Your neighborhood may not be adhering to the national trends and/or your home might have secured equity before things cooled off, so even when nationwide trends hint at declining home values, you should realize that real estate is local.
+It can take many years to arrive at the point where the principal is only 20% of the original amount borrowed, so it's essential to know how your home has appreciated in value.
+After all, any appreciation you've accomplished over time counts towards removing PMI.
+So why should you pay it after your loan balance has dropped below the 80% mark?
+Your neighborhood may not be following the national trends and/or your home could have secured equity before things calmed down, so even when nationwide trends forecast falling home values, you should understand that real estate is local.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
-It's an appraiser's job to understand the market dynamics of their area.
-At Clearfork Appraisals, we're masters at pinpointing value trends in Fort Worth, Tarrant County and surrounding areas, and we know when property values have risen or declined.
-Faced with data from an appraiser, the mortgage company will generally eliminate the PMI with little anxiety.
-At that time, the homeowner can enjoy the savings from that point on.
+An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
+It's an appraiser's job to recognize the market dynamics of their area.
+At Clearfork Appraisals, we know when property values have risen or declined.
+We're experts at recognizing value trends in Fort Worth, Tarrant County and surrounding areas.
+When faced with information from an appraiser, the mortgage company will generally do away with the PMI with little effort.
+At that time, the home owner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: